matheus-gomes-dev/react-to-do-app/README.md

 # To do app (react)
-Simple CRUD application to practice react and webpack.
+CRUD application to practice react and webpack.
 Create, read, update and delete tasks that you have to do!

 ![Alt Text](https://media.giphy.com/media/1k2wp8GXEhXFrqpmQj/giphy.gif)